-First, the professional astronomers authors of this paper are grateful to the amateur astronomers of the Teide team as well as to individuals observers, who invested personal time, money and enthusiasm in this project.
-NSL and AFJM wish to thank the National Sciences and Engineering Council of Canada (NSERC) for financial support.
-JK and BK are thankful for the support by grant 18-05665S (GA ČR).
+First, the professional astronomer authors of this paper are grateful to the amateur astronomers of the Teide team as well as to individual observers who invested personal time, money, and enthusiasm in this project.
+NSL and AFJM wish to thank the Natural Sciences and Engineering Research Council of Canada (NSERC) for financial support.
+JK and BK are thankful for the support by grant 18-05665S of the Czech Science Foundation (GAČR).
 The Astronomical Institute Ondřejov is supported by project RVO:67985815 of the Academy of Sciences of the Czech Republic.

 We acknowledge the help and support of the staff at the Observatoire du Mont Mégantic (Qc) and at the Dominion Astronomical Observatory (BC) in Canada, the W. M. Keck Observatory in the US, the Ondřejov Observatory (the Perek 2-m Telescope) in the Czech Republic and the Teide Observatory in Spain.
-The 0.82m IAC80 Telescope is operated on the island of Tenerife by the Instituto de Astrofísica de Canarias (IAC) in the Spanish Observatorio del Teide.
-We acknowledge the support from the amateur spectroscopy groups, VdS and ARAS.
+The 0.82 m IAC80 Telescope is operated on the island of Tenerife by the Instituto de Astrofísica de Canarias (IAC) in the Spanish Observatorio del Teide.
+We acknowledge the support from the amateur spectroscopy groups, the German Amateur Association (VdS) and the Astronomical Ring for Access to Spectroscopy (ARAS).